-On Saturday 19 May Prince Harry will wed the American actress Meghan Markle, in a marriage described by some as "groundbreaking".
+On Saturday 19 May 2018, the American actress Meghan Markle married Prince Harry in a ceremony at St George's Chapel at Windsor Castle – a marriage described by some as "groundbreaking".
 But the Suits star isn’t the first ‘commoner’ to marry into the royal family.
-Here, historian Helen Carr considers other instances in history when royals have married outside of ‘blue blood’…
+Here, historian Helen Carr considers other instances in history when royals have married outside of ‘blue blood’...

 In England in 1465, there was a coronation of a new queen.
 The young king had recently ascended the throne, bringing peace in time a war, and promised a reign of glory and prosperity to the English people.
 He was nicknamed the “Sun of York” and the future looked hopeful.
 His new queen was an English woman, exceptionally attractive and certainly appeared the part of queen.
 She was however, a commoner, a widow with two sons, and her previous husband was a traitor.
 Her name was Elizabeth Woodville.